 Interserve set for pre-pack administration after shareholders oppose deleveraging plan

-Interserve is preparing to go into administration financial restructuring plans drawn up by the company’s lenders were today rejected by its shareholders.
+Interserve is preparing to go into administration after financial restructuring plans drawn up by the company’s lenders were today rejected by its shareholders.

 A vote on the Board’s restructuring plan was held at an emergency meeting of shareholders.